- What are polydactyl cats?

 What are polydactyl cats?

-First things first, what exactly are polydactyl cats?
+Polydactyl cats are cats that have extra toes on any of their feet.
 The word ‘polydactyl’ comes from the Greek language and simply means ‘many toes/fingers’.
 Go ahead and count your cat’s toes.
 If you’ve come up with the grand total of 18 toes, five on each paw in the front and four on each paw in the back, your cat is not polydactyl.
-Eighteen is the normal number of toes cats are born with.
-Polydactyl cats have any number of extra toes and there is no set way these show up.
-Some kittens come with six toes on every paw, others have eight toes on a single paw.
-But it does seem that front paws are more commonly affected.
+A polydactyl cat will have at least 19 toes, and the highest recorded number of toes for a polydactyl cat is 28.

 Why do cats have extra toes?